pozzo-research-group/HEAD/README.md

 ```

 Note that when a robotic experiment is involved, each iteration has to be performed with the robot in the loop thus we would perform the for loop one at a time.
-In a Jupyter notebook format, we would do this one iteration at a time, keeping the Kernel active and adding one new cell for each iteration below the previous iteration but performing same set of operations.
-A more neater approach for this is under the works.
+In a Jupyter Notebook format, we would do this one iteration at a time, keeping the Kernel active and adding one new cell for each iteration below the previous iteration but performing the same set of operations.
+A more neater approach for this is in the works.
-At any given iteration, the function `get_current_best` reports what the algorithm thinks is a the best match so far.
+At any given iteration, the function `get_current_best` reports what the algorithm thinks is the best match so far.